Consequences of Missing Elements on a Tax Invoice

 • When I create an invoice or document, I am utilizing someone else’s identifying number.

-Taxpayers whose revenue is Rs.100 crore or more are obligated, as per the April 12th and April 13th, 2023 updates, to generate electronic invoices no later than seven days after the invoice date and to upload them to the Invoice Registration Portal (IRP).
+As per the updates from April 12th and April 13th, 2023, taxpayers with revenue of ₹100 crore or more must generate electronic invoices within seven days of the invoice date.
+Furthermore, they need to upload these invoices to the Invoice Registration Portal (IRP) promptly.
 This requirement will take effect on May 1st, 2023.
 So, if they don’t pass, those legislation are also not compliant.

 The GST department granted a three-month extension to the reporting deadline for old e-invoices on the IRP portals on May 6, 2023, instead of the previous seven days.